Konstantina Zanou

 She has also co-edited with Maurizio Isabella the volume Mediterranean Diasporas: Politics and Ideas in the Long Nineteenth Century (Bloomsbury 2016).

-Konstantina usually teaches classes on the Mediterranean in History, Mediterranean Humanities, the Italian Risorgimento, Diasporas in Transnational Context, Travel Literature, Adriatic Romanticisms, Microhistory and Biography, Nationalism in History and Theory, The Invention of the Ancients, and the History of Venice.
+She teaches classes on the Mediterranean in History, Mediterranean Humanities, the Italian Risorgimento, Italian Diasporas, Travel Literature, Adriatic Romanticisms, Microhistory and Biography, Nationalism in History and Theory, The Invention of the Ancients, and the History of Venice.